OII student James Williams wins inaugural $100,000 Nine Dots Prize

 30 May 2017

-35-year-old James Williams, a doctoral candidate researching design ethics at Oxford University, has been announced today (Tuesday 30th May 2017) as the inaugural winner of the US$100,000 Nine Dots Prize.
+James Williams, an OII doctoral candidate researching design ethics, is the inaugural winner of the US$100,000 Nine Dots Prize.